gsblinkhorn/CatBot/README.md

 # Cat-Bot
 'Cat-Bot' is a Python-powered (Python 3.6), Reddit-scraping application for automatically generating and emailing a cat-themed newsletter, 'The Feline Fanatic'.
 In order to run the program, download all files into a local directory.
 With some simple tweaks to the config_sample.py file, the driver file will be ready to execute.
 If Python 3 is not installed, you will need to download and install that as well.
 [Download Python 3 here](https://www.python.org/downloads/).
 This program was designed on a Windows machine.
 You will need a Reddit bot account to login with and a gmail address to send the message from.

+## Third-Party Libraries
+- requests
+- BeautifulSoup
+- PRAW
+- PIL

 ## config
 Once you have downloaded config_sample.py, rename it to config.py.
 This while allow the rest of the scripts to access your configuration variables. .gitignore will ignore your config.py if you create a local repository, as well as the local directory and binary files which the program will create

 ### 'Trigger Image Download'
 Boolean used to enable/disable the download step.
-Images are downloaded from Reddit into local directory 'config.STORAGE_PATH', and their metadata is stored in a binary file 'tuple.pickle'.
+Images are downloaded from Reddit into local directory 'config.STORAGE_PATH', and their metadata is stored in a binary file 'config.BINARY_FILE'.
 With DOWNLOAD = False, the program will simply embed the data currently stored in the binary file and local directory.
 Each download will overwrite the previous contents of these two files.

 ### 'Bot Parameters'
 After creating your own Reddit bot ([Instructions Here](http://pythonforengineers.com/build-a-reddit-bot-part-1/)), store the necessary values here